lob/aws-creds/README.md

 > Note: these credentials expire every hour, so you will need to re-run `aws-creds -p $PROFILE_NAME` periodically.

+### Headless Linux / WSL Users

+This utility uses a keyring library that is incompatible with certain linux configurations.
+To disable keyring caching, modify the `~/.aws-creds/config` file to include `"enable_keyring" : false,` after setting up the tool.

 ## Building

 `aws-creds` has a Makefile with helper commands: